-Once known as “America’s Athlete”, Caleb Campbell is a West Point graduate and former Army officer who became the second player in the history of West Point to ever be selected in the NFL draft and the first player, under a new policy implemented by the Department of Defense (DOD), given permission to play and serve simultaneously.
+Once known as "America's Athlete," Caleb Campbell is a West Point graduate and former Army officer who became the second player in West Point history selected in the NFL Draft—and the first, under a new Department of Defense policy, given permission to play and serve simultaneously.

 When not on a stage, Caleb spends his time at home in Nashville, TN, trying to convince his wife, Kara, that their daughter, Sophie, and their son, Rune, absolutely need a Bernese Mountain Dog Puppy.
 So far, Kara remains unconvinced, but Caleb remains undeterred.